4 WAYS TO SHOWCASE YOUR BRAND TO GET NOTICED

 2. USE YOUR LOGO OVER CURATED PHOTOGRAPHY

 Did you know you have access to a seemingly endless supply of free professional photographs?
-Platforms like Unsplash, Pexels, and Pixabay—to name a few—offer royalty-free photography for brands and businesses.
+Platforms like Unsplash, Pexels, and Pixabay—to name a few—offer royalty-free photography for brands and small businesses.

 I highly encourage you to build a collection of curated brand photography.
 Why?
 Because sometimes the simplest way to showcase your brand is over a beautiful image.